 Amazon states that transaction feedback left by the buyer should only be about the services provided by the seller.
 If you think you may have received negative feedback which contains a product review, then it’s up to you to alert Amazon.

-There are two ways of removing negative feedback on Amazon.
+There are two ways of removing negative feedback on Amazon: contacting Amazon to remove it or contacting the buyer.

 1. Contacting Amazon to Remove Feedback